 Average Hit and Run Settlement Info

-Victims of a hit and run accident with serious personal injuries will speculate what an average settlement will look like.
+Victims of a hit and run accident with serious personal injuries might speculate what an average hit and run settlement will look like.
 This will vary depending upon the type and severity of the crash.

 Here are some real-life hit and run accident settlements to provide you with a ballpark idea:

-- $100,000: An uninsured motorist claim was made for a man in Illinois who had serious should injuries when a tractor trailer hit his car and left the scene.
+$100,000: An uninsured motorist claim was made for a man in Illinois who had serious shoulder injuries when a tractor trailer hit his car and left the scene.

 Have Questions?
 Talk to a Hit and Run Lawyer or Personal Injury Lawyer

 Whether you are the driver who fled the accident scene, or have been injured by a hit and run driver yourself, you need to speak to an attorney about your case.
 A defendant in a hit and run case faces serious criminal charges that could land them in jail for a long time.
 And the victim of a hit and run could have serious, expensive injuries that they cannot afford to pay for without a personal injury settlement.
 In both cases, good legal representation is necessary.